elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

     But I haven't read Mark's tutorial completely... :)
   - Increasing or lowering the audio volume with the master 'PCM' is not possible.
 I need to choose the corresponding audio hardware like 'VSL' or 'PCH' in my volume mixer first.

+        A reason could be the snd-aloop.conf file of markc.
+I'll need to check it out some time.

+        You are welcome to give me some hints. :)